Fraunhofer-AISEC/omejdn-server/README.md

 This section provides but a very brief overview of the possible configuration options.
 When in doubt, take a look at the documentation in `/docs`.
+By default, all configuration options are specified in files under `/config` and `/keys`.
+Omejdn's Plugin system however allows them to be located almost anywhere (including databases, remote locations, ...).

 ### Signing keys

-The server public/private key pair used to sign tokens is located at `keys/omejdn/omejdn.key`.
+The server public/private key pair used to sign tokens is located at `keys/omejdn/omejdn.key` in PEM format.
 This file will be auto-generated, if it does not exist.
 If you would like to use your own key, simply replace this file.
 You may place other keys and certificates in this folder to have the keys be advertised via the JWKS endpoint (e.g. for key rollover).